tomhendra/peronsal-site/src/lib/content/aws-amplify-auth-graphql.md

 ---
-title: 'React & AWS Amplify with DataStore Setup for User Owned Data'
+title: 'React & AWS Amplify with GraphQL'
-subtitle: 'lorum ipsum'
+subtitle: 'Use the AWS Amplify CLI to configure your React app with a GraphQL backend.'
 date: '2021-04-30'
-updated: ''
+updated: '2022-04-03'
-coverImage: 'bizarre-platypus-2400.png'
+coverImage: graph-data.jpeg'
-alt: 'Bizarre Platypus #2400'
+alt: 'Abstract graph data visualisation'
-caption: 'Photo by Kaushal Moradiya from Pexels'
+caption: 'Photo by Lucas DC'
 tags:
   - 'aws'
   - 'auth'